jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 CRI\_XCBC is legacy software project created by the XSEDE program as working example of deployable and extensible HPC stack that used Ansible playbooks to deploy and OpenHPC defined infrastructure.
 We maintain a site-specific fork of CRI\_XCBC to as our foundation for software defined cluster environments.
-We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster.
-We leverage that solution in this work.
+We extended this code-base to include OOD web services as part of the Ansible-deployed OpenHPC cluster. @Tripathi2020 We further extend this Ansible code-base in this work.

 Data center as a computer is a warehouse scale computing paradigm that treats the data center a massive computer.
 While not all computing systems are warehouse scale, the paradigm facilitates systems development by demonstrating how computer system abstractions can simplify the organization of complex multi-site and multi-system infrastructure deployments.